matheusd/dcr-split-ticket-matcher/docs/beta.md

 The matcher service and split ticket buyer are currently on their second beta phase.
 This means the following:

 - The code mostly works and does what it's supposed to do
+- The service does not take ownership of your funds
 - There are binaries available for command line and GUI buyers
+- There are some known issues with integration to the wallet
 - The code has **not** been extensively vetted by automated tests and more experienced community members

 This is a "second phase" beta because the software has been integrated to a few select voting pools and therefore users using one of these pools can be assured that addresses are validated by them.